Mathis003/LINFO1104-TwitOZ/README.md

 This project was completed in two weeks.

 ## Grade

 20/20 ;)

 ## Authors

-Mathis Delsart and Cedric Kheirallah.
+- **Authors:** Mathis Delsart and Cedric Kheirallah.

 5 May 2023.

+## Initial repository

+The original repository can be found at `https://github.com/CC4K/LINFO1104-TwitOZ.git`, where you can review the initial version of the project (from start to finish).
+I relocated this repository to be incorporated into my project for seamless management and development.

 ## Dependencies